monterhealth/api-filter-bundle/README.md

 `/books?author:author[in]=agatha%20christie|j.k.%20rowling` returns all books where author matches 'agatha christie' or 'j.k. rowling'.

 `/books?title[][start]=harry&title[][not][word_start]=philosopher` returns all books that have a title that starts with 'harry' and where none of the words in the title start with 'philosopher'.

+`/books?title[null]` returns all books where the title is null.
+The null strategy doesn't need any extra value.

 As you may have noticed, nested properties must be referenced with a : sign like author:name in the uri.